The 15 Best Japanese Restaurants In Sydney

 In complete contrast to the fine-dining opulence of Tetsuya’s is this little gem of a find in the trendy inner-west suburb of Balmain.

 This is a small, intimate and unpretentious little restaurant.
 It’s very cosy, cute in a Sailor Moon kind of way, reasonably priced, and a well-kept secret that the good people of Balmain have kept to themselves for too long (over a decade in this location).
+This is definitely the place to come if you fancy a Build A Bowl dining experience.

 Of course the teriyaki is excellent, but so is everything on the small menu.
 Specials are highlighted on a blackboard, and there is a warmth to the ambiance of the uncluttered interior.